 02 of 07

-But this Thai stir-fried vegetables is a no-fail recipe, mostly because the stir-fry sauce is made before beginning to fry the vegetables, allowing you to adjust the flavor according to your taste.
+But this Thai stir-fried vegetables with garlic, ginger and lime recipe is a no-fail recipe, mostly because the stir-fry sauce is made before beginning to fry the vegetables, allowing you to adjust the flavor according to your taste.
 Give it a whirl.

 03 of 07

-This Chinese broccoli (gai lan or rapini/broccoli rabe) recipe is delicious and simple to prepare.
+This Thai stir-fried Chinese broccoli recipe (gai lan or rapini/broccoli rabe) recipe is delicious and simple to prepare.

 04 of 07

-This vegetable dish couldn't be simpler to make.
+This Thai baked sweet potatoes yams recipe couldn't be simpler to make.
 Just toss the scrubbed and sliced sweet potatoes and/or yams with a little oil, add a few spices and pop them in the oven for 45 minutes.

 This is pretty much a hands-off kind of dish.
 Just set it in the oven and forget about it until the timer goes off.Continue to 5 of 7 below.